griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/08_vectorized_docs.md

 ### Load URL Content

 There are a number of Loaders available for Griptape to allow you to load textual data.
-You can load from the web, from pdf, sql, csv, and more.
+You can load from the web, from pdf, SQL, CSV, and more.
 Review all the details in our [Loader documentation](https://docs.griptape.ai/en/latest/griptape-framework/data/loaders/).

 In this case, we will be using the WebLoader to load the data from the HTML pages.